 The PGA Championship Long Drive Competition was first held in 1952 at the Big Spring Country Club in Louisville.
 It was discontinued from 1965-73 before returning in 1974.
-It was again discontinued in 1984 and was revived two years ago at Valhalla where Louis Oosthuzien won with a drive measuring 340 yards.
-Last year at Whistling Straits, Anirban Lahiri was the victor with a drive of 327 yards.
+It was again discontinued in 1984 and was revived three years ago at Valhalla where Louis Oosthuzien won with a drive measuring 340 yards.

 Last year at Baltusrol, Byeong Hun An’s 347-yard drive on Hole No. 1 of the Lower Course rolled past both Northern Ireland’s Rory McIlroy (345 yards) and Belgium’s Nicolas Colsaerts (341 yards), to capture the 2016 Long Drive Competition.

 The 592-yard, par-5 10th hole at Quail Hollow will be the site of this year’s PGA Championship Long Drive Competition, taking place during Tuesday’s practice round.